Google litigation: Discrimination

 Google is currently fighting a lawsuit filed by the US labor department claiming gender discrimination.
 Officials of Google said it was too financially burdensome and logistically challenging to hand over salary records that the government requested in order to investigate.

 A judge has however ordered Google to hand over salary records to the government in this ongoing investigation by the US Department of Labor.

 James Damore et al. v.
 Google, LLC

 In a lawsuit filed January 8, 2018, multiple employees and job applicants alleged Google discriminated against a class defined by their “conservative political views[,] male gender[,] and/or […] Caucasian or Asian race”.

 Arne Wilberg v.
 Google, Inc.

 On January 29, 2018, YouTube technical recruiter Arne Wilberg filed a suit accusing Google “of systematically discriminating in favor of job applicants who are Hispanic, African American, or female, and against Caucasian and Asian men.”

 Kelly Ellis et al VS. Google, Inc.

 On August 14, 2017, three former employees of Google have filed a class action lawsuit against the internet company, alleging a pattern of discrimination against women workers, including systemically lower pay than their male counterparts.

+The lawsuit was settled in June 2022 for $118 million.